Previous Page Next Page

 Referrals to Other Community, Governmental, or Out-of-State Agencies

-Examples for this I&R type include:
+Examples of this I&R type include:

 Situations That Require Assigning the I&R

-The intake specialist assigns the I&R Matter Referred On to the faxing workload in these situations:
+The intake specialist assigns the I&R Matter Referred On to the Faxing workload in these situations:

 • There is criminal activity in another state that threatens the health or safety of a child or adult and is not part of a DFPS, CCR, or PI report.